Bayesian Reasoning for Physics Informed Neural Networks

-For the above case the analytic solution reads $u_{\text{true}}(x, t)= \sin(\pi x) \exp(-\kappa \pi^2 t)$.
+For the above case, the analytic solution reads

-We consider the network with three layers of units to solve the heat equation (\ref{Eq:Heat}) with boundary conditions (\ref{Eq:Heat_b1}-\ref{Eq:Heat_b2}).
-Each hidden layer has $16$ neurons with hyperbolic tangent activation functions.
-In the output layer, there are linear activation functions.
+We consider a small network with one hidden layer to solve the heat equation (\ref{Eq:Heat}) with boundary conditions (\ref{Eq:Heat_b1}-\ref{Eq:Heat_b2}).
+The hidden layer has six neurons with hyperbolic tangent activation functions.
+In the output layer, there is no activation function.

 The data on the boundary Eqs. (\ref{Eq:Heat_b1}-\ref{Eq:Heat_b2}) were randomly drawn from the uniform distribution ($50$ points).
-Similarly, we obtained data in $(0,1)\times (0,1)$ (100 points).
+Similarly, we obtained data in $(0,1)\times (0,1)$ (50 points).
 The data considered in the training are shown in Fig. \ref{fig:HeatEquationPoints_evidence} (left panel).

-The model was optimized within the AdamW algorithm run for about $800$ epochs.
-The AdamW was also utilized to optimize $alpha$ and $\beta$.
-The Bayesian training was performed in the simplest fashion.
+Here, the Bayesian training was performed in the simplest fashion.
 Namely, we kept one $\alpha$ parameter for all weight classes (as in Ref. \cite{Graczyk:2010gw}) and one $\beta = \beta_q=\beta_b$ for equation and boundary contribution.

-We optimized the hyperparameters after $400$ epochs to maintain the procedure's convergence.
-Then every $25$ epoch, we updated the $\alpha$ and $\beta$ parameters to minimize the error $E_{hyp}$.
+We optimized the hyperparameters after $5000$ epochs to maintain the procedure's convergence.
+Then, every $25$ epoch, we updated the $\alpha$ and $\beta$ parameters to minimize the error $E_{hyp}$.
 In Fig.~\ref{fig:HeatEquationTraining}, we show one of the registered training examples.
-The method leads to the convergence of both discussed losses $E_T$ (with respect to weights) and $E_{hyp}$ with respect to hyperparameters.
-We started the optimization from a low value of $\alpha$ (minor relevance of the penalty term).
+The method leads to convergence of both discussed losses, $E_T$ and $E_{hyp}$, with respect to weights and hyperparameters, respectively.
+We started the optimization with a low value of $\alpha$ (the penalty term was of minor relevance).
 During the training, $\alpha$ changes by the order of magnitude.
 The $\beta$ parameter slowly varies during the optimization process.

 For every fit, we compute the evidence.
 In Fig.~\ref{fig:HeatEquationPoints_evidence} (right panel), we show the histogram of evidence values for $100$ models.
-The best model has the highest evidence.
+The best model has the highest value of evidence.
 In Fig.~\ref{fig:HeatEquationSolution} we show our best fit together with the exact analytic solution.
-The fit is plotted together with uncertainty.
+The fit is plotted together with $2\sigma$ uncertainty.
 Note that we show the $x$-dependence of the solution in five time steps.